Read This First

 Prompt 1: Provide a clear example of the process behind the logical fallacy described below

-The central claim is this: The Steppingstone Fallacy occurs when an individual selectively adopts specific positions or arguments from various authorities, each of whom they generally disagree with, to create a chain of support for their own argument.
+In plain terms: The Steppingstone Fallacy occurs when an individual selectively adopts specific positions or arguments from various authorities, each of whom they generally disagree with, to create a chain of support for their own argument.

 Selective Agreement